EvWilson/sqump/README.md

             status  - a number, the status code of the response headers - a table, the headers of the response body    - a string, the body sent in the response

+print_response(response)
+    Parameters:
+        response - a table, holding the result of `fetch`, to be printed to the console
 ```